kaspanet/rusty-kaspa/docs/pr-fast-trusted-relay.md

 ## Summary

+**Note: This is a draft PR, published for testing visibility, and not considered stable!**

 Introduces a **Fast Trusted Relay** (FTR) network protocol for Kaspa, enabling low-latency block propagation via a custom push based UDP transport protocol with Reed-Solomon Forward Error Correction (FEC).
 Designed for trusted operators (mining pools, infrastructure providers, or even just altruistic actors) to achieve minimal block transfer latency across geographically distributed nodes.
+Although this directly profits those that require low-latency block propagation, any fast relay overlay, also indirectly helps the global kaspa network reduce propagation.
 Further use-cases may include satellite communications, where RTTs can inherently become a limiting factor, or faster communication between nodes situated within one data-center.
 The application of the customizable FEC also facilitates adopting this protocol in potentially lossy network conditions.

-One key limitation of this protocol is that due to its push-based nature it cannot function in isolation, and should / must be used together with standard relay.
-This is quintessential for resolving protocol aspects such as orphan resolution, etc. Currently, adding a peer to the FTR network will automatically add the peer to the standard relay as well, in order to facilitate such operations.
+Furthermore, Fast Relay networks are oftentimes exclusive services offered by enterprise for enterprise, which can easily compound, for example, pool advantages over individual solo miners, by offering an open source easily accessible Fast Relay option on the node, free for anyone to use, we limit such centralized advantages and also help facilitate more such overlays to establish themselves on the kaspa network.

 The main observable changes are that logs will display the number of blocks propagated via the fast relay network, alongside the normal blocks added logs, as such:

 ```
-Accepted 9 blocks ...2ab529f31b82379f60d1799b3d72d06eac3ca77b29b1f8dfb8dde3ec7737a4ac via relay
+2026-03-26 14:14:40.849+01:00 [INFO ] Accepted 9 blocks ...2ab529f31b82379f60d1799b3d72d06eac3ca77b29b1f8dfb8dde3ec7737a4ac via relay
 2026-03-26 14:14:40.849+01:00 [INFO ] Accepted 5 blocks ...2afc49022f1c41890b182252b80844992afcac58deb1f2b6661e5d1049e17d4b via trusted relay
 ```

-Note: This is a draft PR, published for testing visibility, and not considered stable!
+One key limitation of this protocol is that due to its push-based nature it cannot function in isolation, and should / must be used together with standard relay.
+This is quintessential for resolving protocol aspects such as orphan resolution, etc...
+Currently, adding a peer to the FTR network will automatically add the peer to the standard relay as well, in order to facilitate such operations.

+Although this PR is a far-shot away from replacing our standard tcp relay, adopting and adapting such a custom udp protocol could potentially be an entry point for gathering data and experience for such a maneuver, many projects, such as solana's Turbine block propagation, already use highly customized and optimized udp transport layers, in order to reduce latency.

 ## Motivation